 Empathy is a skill we learn throughout social science lessons, make sure that you listen carefully to others and try and place yourself in their shoes.

-Social Science is taught from year 7-11.
+Social and Global Studies is taught from year 7-11.
 In year 7, 10 and 11 you have two lessons per fortnight, in years 8 and 9 you have 1 lesson per fortnight.

 - Independent Learning